inab/responsive.graphviz.svg/README.md

 * Fancy UI tooltips; bootstrap supported out the box
 * Move things forward/back in the graph

-Have a look at the demo: https://cdn.rawgit.com/mountainstorm/jquery.graphviz.svg/master/demo.html
+Have a look at the demo showing a peek preview of OpenEBench Benchmarking Data Model 2.0: https://cdn.rawgit.com/inab/responsive.graphviz.svg/master/demo-bdm.html

 Documentation